Derby (WA)

 Derby ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Derby's cultural diversity was found to be below average, with 64.1% of its population being citizens, 87.1% born in Australia, and 85.2% speaking English only at home.
-Christianity was the main religion in Derby, comprising 51.1% of people.
-The most notable overrepresentation was in Other, which comprised 1.3% of the population compared to None% across Rest of WA.
+Derby's cultural diversity is below average, with 64.1% being citizens, 87.1% born in Australia, and 85.2% speaking English only at home.
+Christianity dominates Derby's religious landscape at 51.1%.
+Notably, the 'Other' religion category comprises 1.3%, higher than Rest of WA's 0.7%.

 Frequently Asked Questions - Diversity